 With our SD PRO scan engine you can read, preview and select the barcode you need from as many as 5 barcodes in the camera view.
 Please look here for how to enable the Barcode Preview feature.

-Accessing your scan records
+Accessing your Scan Records

 Scan records can be accessed in several ways.
-Options include:

-d) Retrieve those records with our API.
+d) Lastly, you can retrieve those records with our API.

 A/B Compare Barcodes